Walter Reed Attending Physician Calls Trump's Brief Drive-By 'Political Theater' And 'Insanity'

 The president’s visit came shortly after he promised his supporters “a surprise” in a video posted a video on social media.

-Dr. Phillips pointed out that every person in the car with the president has to be quarantined, and that their lives were put at risk for “political theater.”
+Dr. Phillips said in the tweets that every person in the car with the president has to be quarantined, and that their lives were put at risk for “political theater.”

 That Presidential SUV is not only bulletproof, but hermetically sealed against chemical attack.
 The risk of COVID19 transmission inside is as high as it gets outside of medical procedures.
 The irresponsibility is astounding.
 My thoughts are with the Secret Service forced to play.